clementnader/cbtc_configuration_checking/launch_function/README.md

 - <ins>**DC_BOP**</ins>: It is used for the verification of routes and overlaps.
 It is an Excel file (.xls) provided in the project database C_D470 (directly in the folder or inside subfolder C64_D413) containing the correspondence between the switches position at CBTC level (left/right) and at IXL level (normal/reverse).

+- <ins>**Fouling Point**</ins>: It is an Excel file (.xlsx) that has to be filled by verification team.
+The template is available inside fd_checking tool.
+It contains information from the Scheme Plan of the switch (design) position (KP) and of the fouling point position (KP).
+It is used to get the distance between the switch point and the fouling point so the reference point is not relevant.
+The file shall be filled with the fouling point at the largest distance from the switch point.

 - <ins>**Block_Definition**</ins>: It is an optional file useful for the survey verification.
 It is used to establish the mapping between the block names from DC_SYS and the joint names given in the Survey.
 It is an Excel file containing the denomination of the block limits (joints and buffers).
 It has to be formatted as follows: